natenka/pyneng-book-en/docs/source/book/22_oop_basics/class_variables.rst

     In [33]: a2.var_a
     Out[33]: 5

-An important point when using class variables is that within method they should still be called  through name of the class (or **self**, but through name of the class better because then it is clear that it is a class variable).
-First, variant without class name:
+An important point when using class variables is that within method they should still be called  through name of the class (or ``self``, but through name of the class better because then it is clear that it is a class variable).
+First, version without class name:

 .. code:: python